-Galaxidi is a very pretty town of some 2000 inhabitants, one supermarket and a bunch of restaurants, bars and cafes catering to the tourists.
+Galaxidi is a very pretty town of some 2000 inhabitants, a few minimarkets, and a bunch of restaurants, bars, and cafes catering to the tourists.
 It was the end of the season, but the restaurants where full of people in the evenings.
 Boats filled nearly the entire town quay.

-Marina ducks had their floating house anchored in the bay.
+Marina ducks have their floating house anchored in the bay.

 At the tip of the cape we found a statue, a memorial to the seafarers’ families.